cchav/synesthesiafinal/README.md

 - wind

 ## Context of development
-This project has been developed in June 2022 in the frame of the class [Réalité virtuelle et augmentée](https://applicationspub.unil.ch/interpub/noauth/php/Ud/ficheCours.php?v_enstyid=88169&v_langue=fr) led by Isaac Pante (SLI, Lettres,[UNIL](https://www.unil.ch/central/en/home.html)).
+This project has been developed in June 2022 in the frame of the class [Réalité virtuelle et augmentée](https://applicationspub.unil.ch/interpub/noauth/php/Ud/ficheCours.php?v_enstyid=88169&v_langue=fr) led by Isaac Pante (SLI, Lettres, [UNIL](https://www.unil.ch/central/en/home.html)).

 ## Contributing
 Pull requests are welcome.
 All optimisations of the code are welcome.